Sukii/font-transition/README.md

 # Font transition

-This javascript solution to the problem posed in Stackoverflow:<br>
+This is javascript solution to the problem posed in Stackoverflow:<br>
 https://stackoverflow.com/questions/65680948/css-transition-with-fonts

 As no one answered this, with help from comments by Robby Cornelissen who pointed out the excellent opentype javascript library:<br>